 Located in Boulder, Colorado, an attractive town at the foot of the Rocky Mountains, adjacent to one of North America's major metropolitan areas, the University of Colorado is the largest center of higher education in the Intermountain West.
 Its physical facilities and intellectual resources, along with those provided in the local area and region, support the varied interests and interdisciplinary activities of the History Department's faculty and students.
 We have intellectual ties to other departments and units on campus, including International Affairs, Classics, Geography, East Asian Languages and Civilizations, the center for British and Irish Studies, the Center of the American West, Political Science, Women's Studies, English, Art History, Anthropology, Center for Medieval and Early Modern Studies, Religious Studies, Slavic Studies, and Ethnic Studies.
 The University of Colorado's strengths in the sciences, law, medicine, and education also support our faculty's and students' extra-departmental interests.

-Curious about the Hellems Building where the History Department is located?
+Curious about the architecture of the CU Campus, including the Hellems Building where the History Department is located?
 Here are some links: